-• HCG (human chorionic gonadotropin) is produced by human placenta, sterile product derived from urine of pregnant females.
+• HCG (human chorionic gonadotropin) is produced by the human placenta, a sterile product derived from the urine of pregnant females.
 Recombinant DNA formulas are produced by pharmaceutical companies and compounding pharmacies.

-• In men HCG mimics LH from pituitary to stimulate Leydig cells of testes to produce testosterone.
+• In men, HCG mimics LH from the pituitary to stimulate Leydig cells of testes to produce testosterone.

-• It can have an additive effect to testosterone replacement therapy's ( TRT) increases in estradiol, hematocrit and/or acne
+• It can have an additive effect on testosterone replacement therapy's ( TRT) increases in estradiol, hematocrit and/or acne

-• Normal lyophilized vial contains 5,000 or 11,000 units HCG by compounding pharmacies (commercial products cost 3X compounding).
+• The normal lyophilized vial contains 5,000 or 11,000 units HCG by compounding pharmacies (commercial products cost 3X compounding).
 The vial is sent with bacteriostatic water for reconstitution.

 • Used by fertility specialists to induce ovulation to harvest eggs, and sperm production.

-• Latest data show that men on TRT + HCG were able to remain fertile.
+• The latest data show that men on TRT + HCG were able to remain fertile.
 (TRT + 500 IU HCG every other day)

-• Usual dose of 350-500 IU two times a week for prevention/reversal of testicular atrophy.
+• The usual dose of 350-500 IU two times a week for the prevention/reversal of testicular atrophy.
 No data have been published on this use.

 • Anecdotal effect on raising sex drive in men.
 No data.